-Land Classification Order SC-08-001 classifies all state land within the plan area.
-See Appendix B. This Land Classification Order supersedes and replaces all previous classifications and classification orders affecting the planning area of the SSAP.
+Land Classification Order SC-09-002 classifies all state land within the plan area.
+See Appendix B. This Land Classification Order supersedes and replaces all previous classifications and classification orders affecting the planning area of the Susitna Matanuska Area Plan.

-See also the section 'Applicability of Plan Designations/Classifications to State Lands not Identified in the Plan Text or Plan Maps', following.
+Also refer to the following section, Applicability of Plan Designations/Classifications to State Lands not Identified in the Plan Text or Plan Maps.
 This section describes how lands inadvertently omitted in the Area Plan or acquired by the state subsequent to this revision are to be treated in terms of plan designation and classification.

-Table 4-3 provides estimates of the acreage by classification for uplands and tidelands.
+Table 4-3 provides estimates of the acreage by classification and co-classification for upland and shoreland units of state land.